 Ablation techniques and tools are improving, said Calkins, the president-elect of the Heart Rhythm Society, in a telephone interview.

 “I don’t think one small study is enough to suggest catheter ablation should be performed before drug therapy in all patients,” he said.
 “Patient preference is key.”

-The study was funded by Johnson & Johnson (JNJ)’s Biosense Webster division, which sells catheters used to treat atrial fibrillation.
-The ablation catheters or devices used with them are also sold by companies including St. Jude Medical Inc., Medtronic Inc. (MDT) and Boston Scientific Corp.
-(BSX)
+The study was funded by Johnson & Johnson (JNJ:US)’s Biosense Webster division, which sells catheters used to treat atrial fibrillation.
+The ablation catheters or devices used with them are also sold by companies including St. Jude Medical Inc., Medtronic Inc. (MDT:US) and Boston Scientific Corp.
+(BSX:US)

 To contact the reporter on this story: Michelle Fay Cortez in Minneapolis at email@example.com